 For the most recent book list and purchasing books, visit Lake Technical College's Bookstore located in the Business Office.
-Collegiate items such as nursing patches, mugs, t-shirts, pens, etc. are available as well.
 Book lists may also be found on the CTE program pages on the LTC website at www.laketech.org.

 Fees and Tuition